Rizal Provincial Capitol (1962): Incorporation of Pasig to Metro Manila

 In 1975, Pasig became part of Metro Manila.
-However the city remains the seat of government of Rizal despite the civic building now geographically outside the province.
-Nevertheless, residents of Rizal still have to go to the Pasig building for government transactions.
+However, the city remained the seat of the Rizal provincial government despite the capitol building now geographically outside the province.
+Nevertheless, residents of Rizal still had to visit Pasig for government transactions.

-This remains the case until 2009, when a new provincial capitol was opened in Antipolo, This rendered Antipolo as the new de facto capital of Rizal until 2020 when this was formalized.
+This remains the case until 2009, when a new provincial capitol was opened in Antipolo, This made Antipolo as the new de facto capital of Rizal until 2020 when it was legally formalized.

 Aftermath

-As per the deed of donation to Rizal, the property reverted to Ortigas & Co. after the capitol was vacated.
-The site was redeveloped into the Capitol Commons mixed-ussed development from 2011.
+As per the original deed of donation to Rizal, the property reverted to Ortigas & Co. after the capitol was vacated.
+The site was redeveloped into the Capitol Commons mixed-use development starting in 2011.

 In 2020, the seat of government of Rizal was officially moved from Pasig to Antipolo.

 Architecture and design

 Ruperto Gaite was the architect of the capitol which had Modernist influences.
 Gaite inherited the original plan for the building as exhibited by its classical symmetry.